bhavana-11/Android-internship2k21/README.md

 Day 7: Text views and scroll views
 Day 8: Intents
-Day 9: Activity life cycle and an application on input contents
+Day 9: Activity life cycle and an application on input contents Day 10: New modification on application of input contents